Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Australia’s Coral Coast

-Take a Glass Bottom Boat on Coral Bay
+Take a glass bottom boat on Coral Bay

 Coral Bay earned its name for a reason — find out why on a glass bottom boat tour!
 This was by far the best glass bottom boat tour I’ve been on, as we saw so many corals and learnt about them from our guide.
-We also got to feed the colourful reef fish which kept following our boat!
+We also got to feed the colourful reef fish that kept following our boat!

 Hamelin Pool Stromatolites